FriendsOfCake/awesome-cakephp/README.md

 - [CurrencyConverter plugin](https://github.com/AlessandroMinoccheri/cakephp-currency-converter) - A plugin to convert currency into another one.
 - [Dashboard plugin](https://github.com/gourmet/dashboard) - Build beautiful dashboards for your cakes.
 - [DatabaseBackup plugin](https://github.com/mirko-pagliai/cakephp-database-backup) - A plugin to export, import and manage database backups.
-- [Feedback plugin](https://github.com/dereuromark/cakephp-feedback) - Allow visitors to send quick and easy feedback incl. a screenshot via sidebar form.
+- :strawberry: [Feedback plugin](https://github.com/dereuromark/cakephp-feedback) - Allow visitors to send quick and easy feedback incl. a screenshot via sidebar form.
 - :strawberry: [Flash plugin](https://github.com/dereuromark/cakephp-flash) - More powerful flash messages for your application.
 - [Hashid plugin](https://github.com/dereuromark/cakephp-hashid) - Allows to use hashids to not expose the database ids to the user.
 - [Heartbeat plugin](https://github.com/orca-services/cakephp-heartbeat/) - Monitor the hearbeat of your application (e.g. whether the database is available and up-to-date).